mmu-webdesign/Level4-web-term-1/CSS/css01/02-adding-css.md

 }
 ```

-- This selector will select any `<em>` element that is inside (a descendant of) an `<li>`.
+- This selector will select any `<em>` element that is *inside* (a descendant of) an `<li>`.

+- Save `style.css`.

-- Run `index.html` in the browser.
+- Refresh `exercise-02.html` again in the browser to see the changes.

 - You should find that the `<em>` in the third list item is now purple, but the one inside the paragraph is unchanged.

 ### Task 2

+- Return to `style.css` in your editor.

 - Something else you might like to try is styling a paragraph when it comes directly after a heading at the same hierarchy level in the HTML.
-To do so place a +  (an `adjacent sibling combinator`) between the selectors.
+To do so place a `+`  (an `adjacent sibling combinator`) between the selectors.

-- Add this rule to your stylesheet as well:
+- Add to `style.css` the following:

 ```
 h1 + p {